krusha17/Jammin-Eats/README.md

 ## Tutorial Mode

-> **Note:** Project is currently in the core system validation (graybox) phase.
+> **Note:** Project follows professional game development best practices with a "vertical slice" approach.
 See `CORE_SYSTEM_VALIDATION_CHECKLIST.md` for details.

+### Professional Game Development Process

+Jammin' Eats follows a professional game development workflow with a "vertical slice" or "gameplay prototype" approach:

+1. **Logic-First Development**: Core gameplay mechanics are implemented without visual distractions
+2. **Incremental Testing**: Each system is validated independently before integration
+3. **Placeholder Assets**: Basic shapes represent gameplay elements until mechanics are solid
+4. **Asset Integration**: Visual and audio elements are added only after gameplay systems work perfectly

+This approach maximizes development efficiency and ensures solid foundations before adding complexity.

+### Current State

 The tutorial graduation system is fully implemented and validated.
-On first launch, players must complete a short tutorial (deliveries or money goal) before accessing the main game.
+On first launch, players must complete a short tutorial (meeting both delivery AND money goals) before accessing the main game.
 Completion is persisted in the database and skips on future launches.

 - Tutorial overlays and state transitions are fully functional.
 - Graybox mechanics (no assets) are used to validate logic and persistence.